-Message Automation & Protocol Simulation (MAPS™) is GL's general purpose platform for emulation of communication protocols.
-Recently, Diameter protocol has been added to its wide range of emulation support.
-Within LTE, MAPS™ Diameter can simulate S6a, S6d, S13, Cx/Dx, Gx, Rx, and Sh interfaces and test network elements such as the MME (Mobility Management Entity), HSS (Home Subscriber Server), AF (Application Function), PCRF (Policy and Charging Rules Function), CSCF (Call Session Control Function), SGSN (Serving GPRS Support Node), PCEF (Policy and Charging Enforcement Function), EIR (Equipment Identity Register), PDN GW (Packet Data Network Gateway), and AS (Application Server), CTF (Charging Trigger Function), and OCS (Online Charging System).
+Within LTE-IMS network, MAPS™ Diameter can simulate S6a, S6d, S13, Cx/Dx, Gx, Rx, Sh, and Gy/Ro interfaces and test network elements such as the MME (Mobility Management Entity), HSS (Home Subscriber Server), AF (Application Function), PCRF (Policy and Charging Rules Function), CSCF (Call Session Control Function), SGSN (Serving GPRS Support Node), PCEF (Policy and Charging Enforcement Function), EIR (Equipment Identity Register), PDN GW (Packet Data Network Gateway), AS (Application Server), CTF (Charging Trigger Function), and OCS (Online Charging System).

 The application is available as -

 - MAPS™ Diameter (Item # PKS139) for S6a, S6d, S13, Cx, Dx, Gx, Rx, Sh, and Gy/Ro interfaces

 Other interfaces such as, Rf, Dh, Gq, Zh, Zn, Wa, Wd, Wx, Wm, Wg, Pr will also be supported by the application in near future.

 The MAPS™ Diameter gives the users the unlimited ability to edit messages on supported interfaces to support various procedures listed below.
 The application supports both SCTP (Stream Control Transmission) and TCP (Transmission Control Protocol) transport protocol layers for PSTN signalling messages over IP networks.